American Story: American Crime Story (2016–2021)

 FX announced an order for a 10-episode companion series American Crime Story in October 2014, developed by Scott Alexander and Larry Karaszewski.
 Substituting a new horror theme for each season, American Crime Story focuses on a new true crime story.
 The series features American Horror Story cast members Sarah Paulson, Connie Britton, Cuba Gooding Jr., Darren Criss, Finn Wittrock, Max Greenfield, Jon Jon Briones, Cody Fern, and Billy Eichner.

 The first season The People v.
 O. J. Simpson premiered in February 2016.
 The second season The Assassination of Gianni Versace premiered in January 2018.
 The third season Impeachment premiered in September 2021.
-By August 2021, a potential fourth season, tentatively focusing on the rise and fall of Studio 54 owners Steve Rubell and Ian Schrager, is currently in development; however, in September 2024, executive producer Brad Simpson stated there are no developments in the production of the season.
+By August 2021, a potential fourth season, tentatively focusing on the rise and fall of Studio 54 owners Steve Rubell and Ian Schrager, had been in development; however, in September 2024, executive producer Brad Simpson stated there are no developments in the production of the season.